aptos-labs/create-aptos-dapp/templates/custom-indexer-template/README.md

 - `npm run deploy` - a command to deploy the dapp to Vercel

 For all other available CLI commands, can run `npx aptos` and see a list of all available commands.

+## Running the Custom Indexer template

+Please refer to the [Custom Indexer template docs](https://aptos.dev/en/build/create-aptos-dapp/templates/custom-indexer) for more information on how to run the Custom Indexer template.